Execution and Automatic Startup

 File System Tuning

-Depending on the number of streams CAPS should handle there are some settings which can improve the IO throughput and overall performance.
+Depending on the number of streams a CAPS server handles a number of settings can improve the I/O throughput and overall performance.
 Since channel data are organized in an archive structure where each stream is written into a dedicated file, CAPS needs to open and close a lot of files if thousands of streams are fed into it.
 In the default configuration CAPS caches up to 250 open files for later reuse.
 An open file here is not only the data file for the CAPS stream but might also include the index file if records have been received out-of-order.
 So in the default configuration CAPS need to open 500 file at the same time.

 Operating systems control the maximum number of open file descriptors a process might hold.
 Often a default value is 1024.
 If the maximum open files in CAPS should be increased to 2000 (assuming CAPS manages 2000 streams) then the limit for the user who runs CAPS should be increased to at least 4000.
 In many Linux distributions ulimit can be used for that.